weyoss/redis-smq/packages/redis-smq/docs/performance.md

 # RedisSMQ Performance

 This document explains the key factors that impact RedisSMQ performance, how to tune for high throughput and predictable latency, and how to measure throughput in producer-only, consumer-only, and combined scenarios.

 ## Overview

 RedisSMQ is designed for high performance with a callback-based architecture, a small memory footprint, and careful use of Redis primitives.
 In production, you can further optimize performance by disabling or avoiding optional features that add overhead:

 - Logging (especially console logging)
-- Message storage for acknowledged and dead-lettered messages
+- Message audit for acknowledged and dead-lettered messages
 - EventBus (leave disabled unless you need system-wide events)
 - Priority queues (choose FIFO/LIFO when possible)
 - Routing via exchanges: